mhinkka/angular-playground/README.md

 ## E2E Tests
 ---

-In order to be able to run e2e-tests (in e2e configuration) using [Protractor](https://github.com/angular/protractor), you have to be able to start webdriver-manager inside selenium.
+In order to be able to run e2e-tests (in e2e configuration/task) using [Protractor](https://github.com/angular/protractor), you have to be able to start webdriver-manager inside selenium.
 After you have completed the steps above, it is enough to just the command:

     webdriver-manager start